Drag Racer John Force Remains in ICU After Sunday’s Big Crash

 Drag racing legend John Force remains in intensive care in a Richmond hospital today after a fiery, grinding crash Sunday during the NHRA Virginia Nationals at Virginia Motorsports Park.

-The 75-year-old Funny Car driver was racing Terry Haddock in the first round of eliminations, and had beaten Haddock with a finish-line speed of 302.62 mph when the 11,000-horsepower engine in Force’s Ford-branded car exploded in flames, sending the car across the track into Haddock’s lane and hard into the concrete wall, before crossing the track again and impacting the other wall.
+The 75-year-old Funny Car driver was racing Terry Haddock in the first round of eliminations, and had beaten Haddock with a finish-line speed of 302.62 mph when the 11,000-horsepower engine in Force’s Chevrolet-branded car exploded in flames, sending the car across the track into Haddock’s lane and hard into the concrete wall, before crossing the track again and impacting the other wall.
 The parachutes are supposed to automatically deploy when there is a catastrophic engine failure, but they did not.

 Force was removed from what was left of the car and helicoptered to a trauma hospital where, said a statement released by the team Monday night, Force remains in the intensive care unit, “where he still was being observed and evaluated on Monday,” said the team.
 “Attending doctors purposely were moving slowly in assessing the extent of the injuries to the Hall of Fame owner and driver because of the intensity of the impact.
 Medical staff will not provide a treatment and recovery timetable until a total evaluation is completed.”